Jobs @ AlburyCity

 Rates calculator tool

-Please remember you will need to use your 1 July 2014 land valuation for your 2016-17 calculation.
-The 2014 land valuation can be found on the valuation notice issued by the Valuer General in 2015.
+Please remember you will need to use your 1 July 2016 land valuation for your 2019/20 calculation.

 When are rates and charges due?

 If you are paying in full, refer to your annual rates and charges notice for the applicable discount date.